 What is the Pinwheel Phone?

 Pinwheel is a smartphone designed by a group of parents.
 They wanted to figure out how to help kids best use technology in a healthy way.
-It’s a lot more than just another phone, it’s an interactive tool created with the child in mind.
+It's a lot more than just another phone, it's an interactive tool created with the child in mind.
+Unlike a full smartphone, Pinwheel is designed with safety and limited access in mind, providing a safer alternative for children.
 It gives everything from games to apps and teaches how to use the phone for good purpose.
 See more detail at Pinwheel.

 This phone is a great tool for families to use in order to introduce technology to kids and teens.
 There are so many apps and tech-healthy options, kids will not feel the loss of social media.
 Especially not if they're not introduced to it until a more appropriate time when they're older.